spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/openstack.md

   - 1 IP address for the Kubernetes control-plane
   - DNS can resolve the domain `api.spectrocloud.com`.

-- A Linux environment with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
-The Palette CLI installation must be invoked on an up-to-date Linux system with an x86-64 architecture.
+- An x86 Linux environment with a Docker daemon installed and a connection to Palette and the Openstack endpoint.
+The Palette CLI installation must be invoked on an up-to-date Linux system with an x86-64 architecture

-- One additional Kubernetes control plane IP address for rolling upgrades.
-- A Linux x86-64 host with the Docker daemon installed.

 - An Open Stack SSH Key Pair.
 Refer to the
   [Configure access and security for instances](https://docs.openstack.org/horizon/latest/user/configure-access-and-security-for-instances.html)